 Over the long term, the Foundation is committed to providing both fledgling and existing entrepreneurs with the necessary educational tools and funding to start a business -- deciding the type of business, researching the viability of the business idea, writing a business plan, developing a business structure, assembling a team and handling the paperwork – and offering more extensive training resources and expertise for expansion of established businesses.
 One possibility that is being considered to accomplish this goal would be to institute a capital campaign over several years.

-Young Entrepreneurs Fair Under the entrepreneurship banner, the Foundation held its second Young Entrepreneurs Fair at the annual “Meet in the Street” arts and crafts festival in May 2018.
-Attracting approximately 30,000 visitors, "Meet in the Street" is the ideal venue for budding entrepreneurs aged 9-14 to practice their entrepreneurial acumen and get first-hand experience about what is involved in operating a profitable enterprise, from manufacturing and inventory control to branding, marketing and sales.
-More than 25 young vendors-double the number from last year -were invited at no charge to setup shop along the main street of Wake Forest.
+Young Entrepreneurs Fair Under the entrepreneurship banner, the Foundation held its third Young Entrepreneurs Fair at the annual “Meet in the Street” arts and crafts festival in May 2019.
+Attracting approximately 30,000 visitors, “Meet in the Street” is the ideal venue for budding entrepreneurs aged 9-14 to practice their entrepreneurial acumen and get first-hand experience about what is involved in operating a profitable enterprise, from manufacturing and inventory control to branding, marketing and sales.

-This year's products were exceptionally inventive and diverse, ranging from handmade wooden deer and fishing lures to dog treats and stress balls.
-Awards were presented for "Best Decorated Booth," "Most Unique Handcrafted Item," and "Most Likely to Become a Viable Business."
-For the second time, Blue Wave Pressure Washing sponsored the fair.
-Company owner Jodi Darrohn "believes strongly in fostering entrepreneurial spirit in young people.
-They're the business owners of tomorrow, and [fair offers] a big step in teaching them how to be successful."
+For the third time, Blue Wave Pressure Washing sponsored the fair.
+Company owner Jodi Darrohn “believes strongly in fostering entrepreneurial spirit in young people.
+They’re the business owners of tomorrow, and [fair offers] a big step in teaching them how to be successful.”